AdaCore/libadalang/user_manual/introduction.rst

-This snippet will create an analysis context, which usually corresponds to the context of your whole analysis - be it just one file, a whole project, or several projects - and parse our Ada file and return the resulting AnalysisUnit instance.
-Calling the ``Print`` function on the instance will dump the resulting tree.
+This snippet will create an analysis context, which usually corresponds to the context of your whole analysis - be it just one file, a whole project, or several projects - and parse our Ada file and return the resulting analysis unit instance.
+Calling the ``Print`` procedure on the instance will dump the resulting tree.

 .. code::